Home / Dose Responsibly

 How to perform a Faecal Egg Count Reduction Test (FECRT):

-A faecal egg count reduction test (FECRT) or drench test can help to determine the effectiveness of a wormer.
+A faecal egg count reduction test (FECRT) can help to determine the effectiveness of a wormer.
 A reduction in FEC of less than 95% of the pre-treatment egg count is suggestive of a lack of wormer efficacy if the correct dosing procedure has been carried out.
 Animals should be weighed and dosed accordingly with a properly calibrated dosing gun.

 Faecal samples of 10 animals should be collected at the time of dosing and then again from the same animals at the following time periods after treatment.